Tech-Bandit/tech-bandit.github.io/Airmon-ng_Used.md

 ![BSSID](./assets/BSSID.png)

-2. Now locate the channel that this is on by checking the top part of the output and match the newley found BSSID.
+2. Locate the channel
+> By checking the top part of the output and match the newley found BSSID.
 ![SSID](./assets/SSID.png)

 3. Gathered info so far: